Manuteaa/dbd_autoSkillCheck/README.md

 - Your ping is not too high (<= 60 should be fine)
 - Disable Vsync and FSR in the game settings

-I have lower values than 60 FPS for the AI model, what can I do ?:
+I have lower values than 60 FPS for the AI model, what can I do ?
 - Switch device to gpu
 - Disable the energy saver settings in your computer settings
 - Run the script in administrator mode

 Why does the AI model hit the skill check too early and fails ?
 - You may experience a very low ping (this is good) combined with a better computer than mine.
-Edit the file `dbd/AI_model.py` and disable the ante-frontier hits (set hit variable to False, for example `2: {"desc": "repair-heal (ante-frontier)", "hit": False}`)
+Edit the file `dbd/AI_model.py` to disable the ante-frontier hits (set hit variable to False, for example `2: {"desc": "repair-heal (ante-frontier)", "hit": False}`)

 Does the script work well with the perk hyperfocus ?
 - Yes